intel/rohd-website/README.md

 ## Acknowledgement

-ROHD Logo is created by public contributor under name *Ruby Artstyle*.
+The ROHD Logo is created by a public contributor under the name *Ruby Artstyle*.

 ----------------